If there’s anything that makes getting a bad cut or injury worse, it’s noticing the blood has gotten on your clothes.

 What Are Good Blood Stain Removers?

-Besides soap, laundry detergent or a pre-treatment, there are some other options to remove blood stains out of clothing.
+Besides soap, laundry detergent, or a pre-treatment, there are some other options to remove blood stains from clothing.

 Hydrogen peroxide is a good option to try when removing blood stains.
 Make sure you use a 3 percent solution which is ideal for domestic duties, but not strong enough to bleach clothes.
 On that note, we don’t recommend it for darker colors in case it does result in color loss.